What Is Mortgage Life Insurance?

 Your mortgage lender is the beneficiary

-Mortgage life insurance is less flexible than term or whole life insurance.
-If your heirs need money for expenses other than the mortgage, they won't be protected by mortgage life insurance.
+Mortgage life insurance is less flexible than term or whole life coverage.
+With a mortgage life insurance policy, your beneficiary is your mortgage lender.
+This means that the money from the benefit payout goes directly to your mortgage lender.
+Your family never handles the dollars that are paid out and has no say in how that money is used or distributed.
+So if your heirs need money for expenses other than the mortgage, they won’t be protected by mortgage life insurance.

 The payout decreases as you pay off your mortgage